 Most South Bay homes built before 1985 are still running on the original clay tile or cast-iron sewer line.
 Both age out — clay cracks at the joints and lets in roots, cast iron rusts from the inside until the line collapses.
-We diagnose, scope, and replace lines across Torrance, Redondo, Palos Verdes and the Beach Cities.
+We do the repair and replacement work across Redondo Beach, Torrance, Palos Verdes and the Beach Cities.

 What we do